 Having installed the Symfony and Shopware plugins, you need to explicitly enable the Symfony plugin for the project.
 After creating or opening a Symfony project, PhpStorm will display a notification message suggesting you enable the plugin.

-To enable the Symfony Plugin for a project
+Enable the Symfony Plugin for a project

 Do any of the following: